ktorio/ktor-documentation/topics/websocket_client_serialization.md

 <tabs group="json-libraries">
 <tab title="kotlinx.serialization" group-key="kotlinx">

-To register the JSON serializer in your application, create a `KotlinxWebsocketSerializationConverter` instance with the `Json` parameter and assign this instance to the `contentConverter` property:
+To register the JSON serializer in the WebSockets [configuration](websocket_client.md#install_plugin), create a `KotlinxWebsocketSerializationConverter` instance with the `Json` parameter and assign this instance to the `contentConverter` property:

 ```kotlin
 import io.ktor.client.plugins.*